aturner-epcc/cirrus-new-docs/docs/user-guide/batch.md

 srun -n 36 --kill-on-bad-exit ./my-mpi-program
 ```

-This can prevent effective \"hanging\" of the job until the wall time
+This can prevent effective "hanging" of the job until the wall time
 limit is reached.

 #### Automatic resubmission